notJust-dev/notjustdev/content/posts/2021-12-02-react-native-environment-setup-windows/index.md

 Here, in order to make sure that everything is installed correctly and everything fits our needs, let's select **Custom** setup type and click **Next**.
 ![Android Studio Setup Type](./android-studio-setup-type.png)

-In this step, if you followed the guide and did everything like it said, then leave it on default, if you changed the installation paths and they do not match with what you see in the box, then change the path accordingly.
+In this step, if you followed the guide and did everything like it said, then leave it on default.
+If you changed the installation paths and they do not match with what you see in the box, then change the path accordingly.
 ![Android Studio JDK Location](./android-studio-jdk-location.png)

-Now just choose whichever UI theme you preffer. *Not sure if it's just a myth or not but people are talking that dark theme increases your programming skills :)*
+Now just choose whichever UI theme you prefer. *Not sure if it's just a myth or not, but people are talking that dark theme increases your programming skills :)*
 ![Android Studio UI Theme](./android-studio-ui-theme.png)

 On this window make sure that **Android SDK**, one of **Android SDK Platforms** and **Performance** (this one is not mandatory) is selected or says *installed* like **Android Virtual Device** in the example below and click **Next**.